Mohanji’s Talk in Belgrade

 Encounter with a Guru at Kumbh Mela

 We’ll just conclude it.
-You know, she [Devi] comes with me to certain programs, especially like Kumh Mela, etc., and puts me in the soup.
+You know, she [Devi] comes with me to certain programs, especially like Kumbh Mela, etc., and puts me in the soup.
 One time, it was in 2010 I believe, we were standing outside.
 She was with me.
-And we saw one Saint and he resembled Osho very much.
-I went to him and I said, “You look like Osho.”
+And we saw one saint and he resembled Osho very much.
+I went to him and said, “You look like Osho.”
 And he started laughing.
-His beard and everything was looking like Osho and I couldn’t resist.
+With his beard and everything, he was looking like Osho and I couldn’t resist it.
 Then he said, “I came with my Guru.
 My Guru is here in the neighborhood.”
 “Oh, you have a Guru.”
 Then he said, “He’s a very great Master.
 He’s one of the key Masters of the Kumbh Melas.
-So if you like to meet him I’ll take you.”
+So if you like to meet him, I’ll take you.”
 I said, “Definitely, I’d like to.”
-So we went, both of us, and you know, I normally don’t open my mouth in front of Gurus.
+So we went, the both of us, and you know, I normally don’t open my mouth in front of Gurus.
 She talks.
 [Laughter] So when we went, he was lying down – he’s a 90-year-old man – lying down on a bed.
-And this “Osho” took us straight to him and asked us to sit next to him.
+And this ‘Osho’ took us straight to him and asked us to sit next to him.
 When we sat down, he sat up.
 He asked, “Who are you?”
 I didn’t say anything.
 I just bowed down [shows hands in namaste].
 She said, “He teaches meditation.”
 [Laughter]

 He was looking at me.
 “What meditation are you teaching?”
 I said, “Nothing.”
 Then he started asking me questions, one by one, like a bullet.
 He was testing me, whether I know something.
 And in Hindi – my quota of Hindi is very limited.
 I answered in Hindi.
-Six questions he asked.
+He asked six questions.
 I answered six questions.
 Then he smiled, then he tapped me and said, “Good, you have arrived.
 Eat from my ashram.
 Go.
 Take them.
 Give them food.”
 Then I told her, “Never, ever, say things like this in front of any Gurus, because we have no clue what they’re going to ask now.”
 And she was sitting quiet.
 She was enjoying this game.
 The moral of the story is never put your head in a lion’s den.
-One question he asked, I remember, is: what is your purpose?
+One question he asked, I remember, was: what is your purpose?
 Not exactly what is the purpose of life – he asked me, “In spirituality what is your benchmark?
 What have you set for yourself?
 I said, “My presence should be more powerful than my teaching.
 If that is not happening, I’m not worth it.
 My energy and presence should be powerful enough to transform, rather than my teachings.”
-Then the last question in Hindi, he asked, “So what would you like to teach the world?”
+Then the last question in Hindi that he asked was: “So what would you like to teach the world?”
 “Nothing,” I said.
 That he liked.
 He laughed, actually.
 He said, “This is the right path.”
 He said, “Don’t think that people need to know something.
 They already know.
-All you have to do is, just with your emptiness, allow them to reveal themselves.”
+All you have to do is, with just your emptiness, allow them to reveal themselves.”

-* “Swamiji” refers to Sunyogi Umashankar, who spoke earlier at this event.
+* “Swamiji” refers to Sunyogi Umasankar, who spoke earlier at this event.

 Transcribed by Natesh Ramsell